 4. Eat like your hunter-gatherer ancestors

-Did you know that macadamia nuts contain the perfect 1:1 ratio of Omega 3’s and 6’s?
-They contain the highest levels of Monounsaturated fat (Oleic Acid) of any nut.
+Did you know that there are many benefits of macadamia nuts?
+One is that they contain the perfect 1:1 ratio of Omega 3’s and 6’s.
+And they contain the highest levels of Monounsaturated fat (Oleic Acid) of any nut.
 This is the ratio our ancient ancestors ate.

 Today’s consumption of processed foods and grain-fed animals, including farmed ﬁsh, has led to an imbalanced ration of up to 20:1.
 Therefore, macadamia nuts are a nourishing choice to add to your list of healthy snacks.